icyethics/Blockbuster-ValueManipulation/README.md

 # Blockbuster-ValueManipulation

+THIS IS AN ALPHA-BUILD OF THIS API.
+FEEDBACK IS APPRECIATED, AND FUNDAMENTAL CHANGES TO THE SET UP MAY STILL HAPPEN.

-Adds a system for Value Manipulation compatibility to Balatro, intended to offer an opt-in method
+Adds a system for Value Manipulation compatibility to Balatro, intended to offer an opt-in method.

 - Joker value manipulation
 - Value Randomization (a la Misprinterize from Cryptid)